sparanoid/relative-url/readme.txt

 1. Upload the extracted files to the `/wp-content/plugins/` directory, or just install this plugin from your WordPress backend.
 2. In 'Plugins' page, choose 'Activate'

+== Frequently Asked Questions ==

+= What if I deactivate this plugin? =

+The URLs will be changed back to absolute URLs again, there's no database writes with this plugin.

+= Why this plugin is not recommend for production environment? =

+URLs in RSS feed are also replaced to relative URLs with this plugin, this could causes some issues for RSS readers that they will be confused for URLs without host.
+Shared URLs (ie Jetpack Sharing module) are also replaced to related URLs, Twitter, Facebook or other social sites won't treat them as valid URLs.

 == Upgrade Notice ==

 = 0.1.4 =